cortexproject/cortex/docs/configuration/arguments.md

 - `-querier.worker-parallelism`

-   Number of simultaneous queries to process, per worker process.
+   Number of simultaneous queries to process, per query frontend.
+   See note on `-querier.max-concurrent`

+- `-querier.worker-total-parallelism`

+   Number of simultaneous queries to process across all query frontends.
+Overrides `-querier.worker-parallelism`.
    See note on `-querier.max-concurrent`

 ## Querier and Ruler